maxlindmark/SEAwise_ecoMSE/README.md

 ```

-And if the run was succesful you can plot the output results easily as
+And if the run was successful you can plot the output results easily as

 ```
 plot(sas) # Plots general stock assessment output

 ```

+This is a fairly simple model that runs without any climatic or other external data, but works as a baseline assessment model.